BioinfoIPBLN/reanalyzerGSE/README.md

 # reanalyzerGSE
-reanalyzerGSE is a pipeline to assist with and streamline transcriptomic analyses of various datasets (i.e. microarrays, RNA-seq, scRNA-seq) by automatically reanalyzing raw data submitted to public databases like Gene Expression Omnibus ([GEO](https://www.ncbi.nlm.nih.gov/geo/)), ENA or SRA.
+reanalyzerGSE is a pipeline to assist with and streamline transcriptomic analyses of various datasets (i.e. microarrays, RNA-seq, scRNA-seq) by automatically reanalyzing raw data submitted to public databases like [GEO](https://www.ncbi.nlm.nih.gov/geo/), [ENA](https://www.ebi.ac.uk/ena/browser/home) or [SRA](https://www.ncbi.nlm.nih.gov/sra).
 Local data can also be provided by the user.
 The pipeline is based on several steps implementing standard tools and novel scripts. (i.e. data download, quality control, alignment to reference genome, quantification, differential gene expression analyses, functional enrichment analyses...)

 ## Installation
 We suggest two alternatives for installation.
 Please choose one of: